GuiBo79/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ## 1.Required files:

-  For this project will be submmited The Traffic_Sign_Classifier.ipynb notebook file with all questions answered and all code          cells executed and displaying output, a HTML file with th jupyter notebook code, 5 images downloaded from internet in 32X32 format used as external samples, thiimg2s Report  in MD format , as well a link to GitHub where will be included all files related to the project.
+  For this project will be submmited The Traffic_Sign_Classifier.ipynb notebook file with all questions answered and all code          cells executed and displaying output, a HTML file with th jupyter notebook code, 5 images downloaded from internet in 32X32 format used as external samples, this Report  in MD format , as well a link to GitHub where will be included all files related to the project.

 ## 2.DataSet summarizing: